 We're planting our flag in Newport.

 Cities have a fantastic opportunity to encourage civic pride by turning their citizens into literal flag wavers, but the sad truth is most municipal banners are known as SOBs (Seals on a Bedsheet).
-Even though Newport’s flag is historically significant, featuring the Newport Tower and the motto “Amor Vincet Omni” (Love Conquers All), it probably won’t delight the residents and tourists who don’t know its importance:
+Even though Newport’s flag is historically significant, featuring the Newport Tower and the motto “Amor Vincet Omni” (Love Conquers All), it probably won’t delight any of the residents or tourists who don’t know its importance:

 With that in mind, we thought we’d design an “unofficial” Newport flag that would capture the inspired and inspiring spirit of the City by the Sea, ignite the popular imagination, and bring more visibility and awareness than any brochure or advertisement could ever hope to achieve (see main image above).